-To ensure that only eligible people consume breakfast, the hotel maintains a list of overnight guests.
-At the entrance of the dining room an employee is standing and marks those persons who have already entered.
+To ensure that only authorized persons consume breakfast, the hotel maintains a list of overnight guests.
+At the entrance to the dining room, a staff member stands and marks those people who have already entered.

-Such a list was photographed by company-external persons and published on the Internet.
-The personal data of 46 guests was written on this list.
-It is not known what records the list contained, due to the purpose of use it is assumed that the guest’s first and last name, room number and day of arrival and departure are noted.
-Maybe the date of birth was also mentioned.
+Such a list was photographed by persons external to the company and subsequently published on the Internet.
+The list contained the personal data of 46 guests.
+It is not known what data records the list contained, but based on the purpose of the operation, it can be assumed that the guest’s first and last name, room number, and day of arrival and departure were noted.
+It is possible that the date of birth was also cited.

-In the course of the investigation, the authority said that the hotel had taken insufficient technical and organizational measures.
-The management would not have ensured that employees process personal data only in accordance with legal requirements.
-Therefore, this heavy fine was imposed.
+In the course of the investigation, the supervisory authority found that the hotel had taken inadequate technical and organizational measures.
+The data protection officer would not have ensured that employees only process personal data in accordance with legal requirements.
+Therefore, the large fine was imposed.

-Only a few days after the first fine in Romania was imposed, the authority publishes another penalty.
-Especially the amount of the fine surprised.
-The hotel has reported the data breach in due time.
-Furthermore, the number of people affected was low and it is expected that no sensitive data (e.g., residential address) was published.
+After the first fine in Romania became known just a few days ago, the authority immediately published another fine.
+Especially the amount of the fine is surprising.
+The hotel reported the data breach in a timely manner.
+Furthermore, the number of people affected was small and it can be assumed that no sensitive data (e.g. residential address) was published.

 Art des Verstoßes: